-This course explores codes, principles, and ethical theories that influence ethical decision making in professional nursing practice, with special attention to a Christian worldview.
-The relationship of personal and professional values to ethical decision making is considered, with analysis of the nurse's role in patient/family centered care and collaborative teamwork.
+This course explores codes, principles and ethical theories that influence ethical decision making in professional nursing practice with special attention to a Christian worldview.
+The relationship of personal and professional values to ethical decision making is considered as well as an analysis of the nurse's role in patient/family centered care and collaborative teamwork.
 Students will be guided to develop a personal ethical decision making model that encourages lifelong integrity and committment to holistic care.

-This course focuses on the acquisition and application of leadership qualities and management skills synthesizing previous learning.
-It emphasizes teamwork and collaboration; knowledge of the health care environment; professionalism; and business skills.
+This course focuses on the acquisition and application of leadership qualities and management skills, thereby synthesizing previous learning.
+It emphasizes teamwork and collaboration, knowledge of the health care environment, professionalism and business skills.
 Implications of societal trends and health care decision making will be explored.

 The individuals who will challenge you to learn:

-Professor Zellers is the Community Health Coordinator of the Bachelor of Science in Nursing program teaching the didactic and clinical components.
-She teaches Leadership and Management, and Community Health in the Bachelor of Science-Completion program.
-Rebecca has worked as a community health nurse specializing in hospice and home health, has been a director of nursing on an inpatient hospital acute rehabilitation unit, a staff nurse, and a PPS Coordinator.
-Her doctrinal research focused on end-of-life care for the Amish and her capstone was titled "Old Order Amish Hospice Nursing Plans and Care Strategies.
-She is a member of Sigma Theta Tau Nu Omicron at Large Chapter, ISNA/ANA, and Indiana Organization of Nurse Executives.
+Rebecca Zellers is the community health coordinator of the Bachelor of Science in Nursing program.
+She teaches the didactic and clinical components.
+She also teaches leadership and management as well as community health in the Bachelor of Science-Completion program.
+Zellers has worked as a community health nurse specializing in hospice and home health, has been a director of nursing on an inpatient hospital acute rehabilitation unit, a staff nurse and a PPS Coordinator.
+Her doctoral research focused on end-of-life care for the Amish, and her capstone was titled, "Old Order Amish Hospice Nursing Plans and Care Strategies".
+She is a member of Sigma Theta Tau Nu Omicron at Large Chapter, ISNA/ANA and Indiana Organization of Nurse Executives.

 Some of the positions you can obtain: